The online form for paying the student healthcare fee will be unavailable between 15 October and 21 October 2021 More information

 Medical treatment abroad

-When you travel or stay temporarily in an EU or EEA country or Switzerland, you can obtain medically necessary treatment for a corresponding user fee that the local residents pay if you have a European Health Insurance Card.
+When you travel or stay temporarily in an EU or EEA country, Switzerland, Great Britain or Northern Ireland, you can obtain medically necessary treatment for a corresponding user fee that the local residents pay if you have a European Health Insurance Card.
 Medically necessary treatment means treatment that cannot wait until you return home.
 If you have a European Health Insurance Card, you can obtain treatment also in connection with a chronic illness, pregnancy or childbirth.
-Order the card well in advance of your travel by filling out a form or by phone.
+Order the card well in advance of your travel.

 Outside Europe, you can obtain treatment for a corresponding user fee as that paid by local residents only in the Australian public healthcare system by presenting the Kela card and your passport.
 In other countries, you must pay all the costs for the treatment yourself.